pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/abstraction/index.md

 ## Thinking in abstraction

-When we use our code for our Pulumi program, we're generally starting out with a declarative thought process.
-We write code that declares we want three resources of a specific type, in that order, and run the code to create those three resources in order.
+When we use our code for our Pulumi program, we're generally starting out with a declarative approach: We write code that declares, for example, we want three resources of a specific type, provisioned in the order in which we declare them, and run the code to create those three resources in order.

 To get to more complex architectures, we need to enable the ability to break